COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint2Meeting2Minutes.md

 ### What I will do next
 ## Lucas
 ### What I did last time
+* Helped solve some intent problems that caused bugs in how Activities interact with eachother
 ### Problems
+* Notifications still seem to be causing the phone to vibrate on deletion of location.
 ### What I will do next
+* Research solutions for removing vibration.
+* Begin working on walking navigation with Brian.